MarcinSachs/Libriya/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

 ## License

-[License information] (e.g., MIT License)
+MIT License